Who is a Auditor?

 An audit report, in basic terms, is an assessment of the financial status of a corporation.
 The auditor is liable for developing an audit report focused on the organisation's financial reports.
 Account books reviewed by him should really be kept in compliance with the laws.
 Besides this, it is essential that they guarantee the financial reports of the organisation reflect an accurate and reasonable view of the financial condition of the company.

 Audit preparation is the methods, strategies, and techniques that auditors conduct to obtain audit proof that allows them to conclude and share their views on the audit procedure.
 This is to ensure that issues or problems in the processes are resolved.
-This process of an audit continues with the audit decision and concludes once the audit actually starts.
 The annual audit is only a method of checking the financial reports and accounts of the organisation.
 The auditor will review the quality of the figures and procedures and would let the company know if measures in internal management can better protect the organisation from corruption.

 An audit's execution process is also termed as fieldwork.
 This is the part of the audit that collects information and includes the time frame of the audit.
 It comprises several tasks as well as on-site audit management, interacting with the customer, knowing the process and system checks and ensuring that those controls function, interacting between members of the team and coordinating with the audit team.